Small living room with dining area layout

 Now let’s talk about flexibility.

-Why are extendable tables perfect
+Why do extendable tables work so well

-• Small size for daily use
+• Compact for everyday use

-• Expand when guests come
+• Expand when guests come over

-• Saves space 90 percent of the time
+• Saves space most of the time

-• Works in apartments easily
+• Fits easily in apartments

 Best placement

-• Against the wall when folded
+• Keep it against the wall when folded

-• Centered only during meals
+• Pull it out only during meals

-• Paired with stackable chairs
+• Pair it with stackable chairs

 Small Apartment with Foldable Drop-Leaf Dining Table